CoedUgly did a great post on interview outfits. It’s centered around getting an internship for college students but the

 What field are you looking to get into?

 Thanks for the tip, I would never think of wearing that outfit and it works, but her confidence shows and thats what makes it!
 But yeah I guess it depends on the job really.
 “What field are you looking to get into”? didn’t think that question would be so difficult to articulate.
 As a singer and a recent graduate, I have been looking at more creative jobs, like something within publication or literature related.
-Been studying for ages so its all about having fun, but London is very expensive so it would be nice to find a job that allows me to still have a life and pursue other interests.posted about 7 years ago
+Been studying for ages so its all about having fun, but London is very expensive so it would be nice to find a job that allows me to still have a life and pursue other interests.posted over 7 years ago

 I have had to interview many people.
 Yes, this depends on the type of job, but even if you are going for a creative job, chances are the person interviewing you may not be, and definitely the person who has the money to hire you (Finance Department and/ or the boss) more than likely is not at all either…